marklar/fowles/README.md

 Fowles has no notion of being "done" with its queue of work.
 It just waits for more.
 When you think it's done, Ctrl-C it.

-At the moment, there are three different versions of Fowles, depending on whether you want to fetch by videoIds, or search by query, or search by topic.
-Each has its own executable and configuration file.

-The configuration file is required to tell it how to perform its job.
-Currently, the names of these configuration files are hardcoded into the different versions of the executables.
-(Their names appear below.)

 ### Configuration

 Fowles requires two different configuration files:

 * `config/secret.json` - which currently contains only your API keys
-* `config/fetch_cfg.json` - everything else Fowles needs to know
+* `config/fetch.json` - everything else Fowles needs to know

 `secret.json` is meant to contain sensitve data.
 You don't include this file in source control.
 It looks like this: